-Nagios does a pretty good job of watching over my services and hosts, but I want to do a little more with the events it creates – when it checks a service and something is wrong, or when something recovers.
-In particular I want to give my clients the ability to select at an incredibly high resolution what sort of notifications they get, for what services, how often, and at what level of technical detail.
-Coupled with this I want to up-sell the services that Xeriom offers – if the disk is getting full or the transfer quota is being consumed so fast that it wont last until the end of the month I want to make it easy to upgrade plans.
-I’d also like to be able to try out some fun things – iPhone push notifications, SMS gateways, audible alarms, whatever – without worrying that I might destroy Nagios and bring my monitoring setup to its knees.
+Nagios does a solid job of watching over my services and hosts, but I want to do a lot more with the events it generates — when a check fails, when something recovers.
+Specifically, I want to give clients incredibly fine-grained control over their notifications: what services, how often, and at what level of technical detail.
+I also want to use those events as upsell opportunities for Xeriom — if a disk is filling up or bandwidth is being consumed faster than expected, it should be easy to suggest a plan upgrade.
+And I'd like to experiment with fun delivery mechanisms — iPhone push notifications, SMS gateways, audible alarms, whatever — without any risk of breaking Nagios itself.

-Luckily, I already have ActiveMQ running for other tasks, writing a STOMP client using SMQueue is pretty trivial, and Nagios has several ways to execute external commands when events happen including the global host and service event handlers.
-All I need is a command to have Nagios run that’ll accept a bunch of information from Nagios and stick it on the message queue.
+Luckily, I already have ActiveMQ running for other tasks, writing a STOMP client with SMQueue is straightforward, and Nagios has several ways to execute external commands when events occur, including the global host and service event handlers.
+All I need is a command that accepts event data from Nagios and drops it onto the message queue.

 Here's what I came up with: